 The economy of Azerbaijan is particularly sensitive to oil and gas prices.
 During recent years, the Azerbaijani Government continued major economic and social reforms to accelerate transition to a more balanced economy and reduce dependence on the oil and gas sector.
-During 2022 the oil prices reached 7-year maximum which created significant surplus in the country's current account and increased foreign currency reserves.
+High oil and gas prices in 2023 sustained a strong external position and created significant surplus in the country's current account and increased foreign currency reserves.
 The Central Bank of Azerbaijan Republic (CBAR) maintained stability of the Azerbaijani manat, which was kept flat at 1.7000 for 1 USD since 2018.
-The CBAR refinancing rate was increased from 6.25 to 7.25 per cent during 2021 and further increased to 7.75 per cent during 2022, to address rising prices in global markets and increased inflationary pressure in Azerbaijan.
+The CBAR refinancing rate was increased from 7.25 to 8.25 per cent in 2022 and further decreased to 8.00 per cent during 2023, to address rising prices in global markets and increased inflationary pressure in Azerbaijan.

 In February 2022, because of the military conflict between the Russian Federation and Ukraine, a number of countries imposed sanctions against the Russian Federation.
-The conflict affects not only the economic activity of two countries but the global economy as well.
-As a result of sanctions, commodity and food prices have risen in many countries around the world, the established links between supply of resources have been disrupted, inflation also affects the prices, and analysts also forecast economic implications for the global industry.
+The ongoing war in Ukraine and conflict in Israel and Gaza continue to pose risks on the economy, including from another surge in food prices all over the world.
+A slowdown in some major economies could also lead to fluctuations in oil and gas prices and affect exports and budget revenues, as well as economic activity.
 The financial statements reflect management's assessment of the impact of the Azerbaijani business environment on the operations and the financial position of the Bank.
 The future business environment may differ from management's assessment.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2022 (Continued) (Figures in tables are in thousands of Azerbaijani Manats)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2023 (Continued)